nexmo-se/real-time-stats-video/sample-app/README.md

 Run `npm install` from the `sample-app` folder.
 It will install the dependencies and run the application server.

-## App (Chrome Only)
+## App

-Open http://localhost:3000 in a Chrome tab.
-The app captures your camera upon loading and plays it in a `<video>` element.
+Open http://localhost:3000 in a browser tab.